Cultural Considerations in Advocacy: Portuguese-Speaking Africa

 Closing arguments and final judgments

 Closing legal arguments are typically rendered in writing.
 The judgment is then rendered by the judge.
-Now, whereas the judicial systems in Angola, Cape Verde, Guinea-Bissau, Mozambique, and São Tomé and Príncipe have become increasingly reliant over time, they are also all still exceedingly slow.
+Whereas the judicial systems in Angola, Cape Verde, Guinea-Bissau, Mozambique, and São Tomé and Príncipe have become increasingly reliant over time, they are also all still exceedingly slow.
 Typically, it takes about five years for cases to be ruled on in the first instance and it is not impossible for cases to drag on for 10 years or more with appeals.
 It follows that as a means to manage expectations, these circumstances need to be amply discussed by attorneys and their clients when seeking to have disputes resolved in these Portuguese-speaking African countries.

-Generally, there are two levels of appeals available to parties, although in some cases, and subsequent to a given set of specific and limited prerequisites, it is also possible to launch an additional appeal before the Constitutional Court.
+Generally, there are two levels of appeal available to parties, although in some cases, and subsequent to a given set of specific and limited prerequisites, it is also possible to launch an additional appeal before the Constitutional Court.

 To ensure the outcome of the proceedings when the effectiveness of a possible favourable ruling is at risk, an applicant may request the adoption of interim remedies.
 These measures may be requested before or after the main claim has been filed and will lead to independent and separate proceedings with a separate court order.